Month 1, Day 11, Monday 4:00 p.m.

 By Sebastien’s fourth match of the day, there were only a handful of contestants left in her bracket.
 She sat across from a young man who was growing a thick winter beard, which was impressive for a student their age.

-“Nunchkin,” he introduced himself with a nod.
+“Nunchkin,” he introduced himself, giving her a small bow.

 In his Sacrifice Circle, Nunchkin wrote the glyph for “wax” instead of “fire,” or even the less-common “heat.”

 Sebastien had a premonition of doom as soon as she saw that, but it was too late to respond to it even if she could think of some way to do so, because the student aide was already counting them down.
 The match began to a chorus of cheers from their classmates.

 Sebastien slammed on the sphere immediately, and it moved under her Will, but not for long.

 The sphere sat still for a long while, trembling minutely under the opposing forces.
 Then, slowly, it began to shift in Nunchkin’s direction, against her.

 Sebastien stopped it, but she could do no more than that.
 It sat trembling again, and then slowly rolled against her.

 The sphere stopped again, but Nunchkin just kept on pouring more and more power into the spell.